Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 :::

-We recommend that you use the Iceberg catalog configuration and apply the catalog in the model config for ease of use and future-proof your code.
+We recommend using the Iceberg catalog configuration and applying the catalog in the model config for ease of use and to future-proof your code.
 Using `table_format = 'iceberg'` directly on the model configuration is a legacy approach and limits usage to just Snowflake Horizon as the catalog.
 Catalog support is available on dbt 1.10+

 ## Creating Iceberg Tables